sungjae-cho/Medical-Neuroscience-Duke/README.md

 7. Reading: Your Mentor Team
 8. Practice Quiz: Preliminary Quiz: Are you ready for Medical Neuroscience?

-## Week 1-2) Neuroanatomy: Introducing the Human Brain
+## Module 2) Neuroanatomy: Introducing the Human Brain

 1. Reading: Introduction, Learning Objectives and Recommended Reading
 2. Video: Professor White's Favorite Places in the Human Brain